History of the Delta Amateur Radio Club

 committee was appointed to gather facts about organizing the club, and Delta Amateur Radio Club was well on its way.

-Forty people attended the February 16, 1961 meeting at which a planning committee was selected to draw up the constitution and by-laws.
-It is interesting to note here that Nobel Guthrie, W4BS, served on the first board of directors for the Club.
+Forty people attended the February 16, 1961, meeting at which a planning committee was selected to draw up the constitution and by-laws.
+It is interesting to note here that Nobel Guthrie, W4BS (SK), served on the first board of directors for the Club.

 The Delta Amateur Radio Club has always been active in community and radio related activities.
 Newspaper clippings form the "early days" show that the Club has been involved in Field Day and hamfests from the beginning of the Club's organization.

 Records show that in 1969 the club celebrated its 100th member joining the Club.
 Membership appears to have been lower in the early to late 1970s than it has been in recent years.
 In 1984, the membership rose to 189, and interest has been high ever since.
 The roster as of April 15, 1992, was just over 400 and as of October 4, 1992, was at 486 members.